 Roomba 620 vs 650: Pros & Cons and Verdict

-It’s a time consuming work that takes a lot of energy that is meant to be spent on different things.
-So some geniuses came up with a great idea and created smart floor cleaners that could get the job done for us.
+It’s true to say that most people dislike vacuuming; it’s a time-consuming task that takes a lot of energy; or, even if some people don’t mind doing it, they might be too pressed for time to stay on top of the housework.
+So some genius came up with a great idea and created smart floor cleaners to do the job for us.

-There are lots of robotic vacuums on the market and dozens of manufacturers are promising buyers that they have the most complete and intelligent products.
-Sadly, not all those manufacturers can be trusted and people have often misguided by those statements.
+There are lots of robotic vacuums on the market, and dozens of manufacturers promise buyers that they have the most complete and intelligent products.
+Sadly, not all those manufacturers can be trusted, and sometimes the reality of the product doesn’t live up to the hype of the advertisements.

-The good thing is that iRobot is the largest, most trusted and reliable manufacturer.
-Their robotic vacuums are simply outstanding.
-If you don’t know yet, Roomba 620 and 650 belong to iRobot.
+On the plus side, iRobot is a renowned, trusted and reliable manufacturer.
+Their robotic vacuums are outstanding.
+Both the Roomba 620 and 650 are made by iRobot.

-So let’s move on to the more important stuff and discuss some cool things about these smart floor cleaners.
-We’ll talk about various topics including design, installation, features, pros and cons, cleaning abilities, etc.
+So let’s move on to the important stuff and discuss some cool things about these smart floor cleaners.
+We’ll cover various topics including design, installation, features, pros and cons, cleaning abilities, etc.

 1. Setup Process